 The school will open its doors to welcome its inaugural grade 8 class of students in September 2018.
 The school is housed temporarily at Star of the Sea Community Centre located on Pacific Ave. while the new school is being built.
 The tentative date for opening the new campus will be the 2021-22 academic year.
 It will operate grades 8 to 12 and will add a grade level with each new intake of grade 8 students.

 The proposed location of the new school is at 182th Street and 24th Avenue (18230 24th Avenue) where the Archdiocese has set aside a 9-10 acre parcel of land in South Surrey.

 The planning assumption is to house students at the Star of the Sea Community Centre in White Rock.
 The expectation is that students will be located on the new campus during the 2021-2022 school year.

 Yes.
 The land is adequate to house a full high school, gymnasium, outdoor playing field, parking and other amenities.

 Yes.
 The school will accept young men and women when it opens its doors in September 2018.

 CISVA sets out a range for tuition fees to charge at its schools.
-The fee structure at St. John Paul II Academy will be higher than the current schedule of tuition charged at other regional high schools.
+The fee structure at St. John Paul II Academy will be slightly higher than the current schedule of tuition charged at other regional high schools.
 This reflects in part the different funding model and the significant costs associated with building a new school.
 The first year of operation will set the annual tuition fee at $6,500 for the first Catholic child.
-When compared with tuition charged at other high schools it is approximately 35-40% above that charged currently.
-The main reason for this premium is that it factors the capital costs for the building.
+When compared with tuition charged at other high schools it is approximately 30-35% above that charged currently again owing to the capital costs for the building.
 A portion of the tuition will go toward setting up the interim campus and, when the permanent campus is built, to pay down the debt incurred for its construction.